juanfernandes/juanfernandes-uk/src/notes/monthly-notes-july-2020.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: "/v1579162295/og.jpg"
-title: 'Monthly Notes: July 2020'
+title: "Monthly Notes: July 2020"
-description: July has been a bit slow going as I slowly get back into web development, now that the homeschooling has ended and I'm cooking a lot less as my wife has now finished work.
+description: "July has been a bit slow going as I slowly get back into web development, now that the homeschooling has ended and I'm cooking a lot less as my wife has now finished work.
 I'm still looking for my next contract, but I do have some potential freelance projects coming up shortly.
-Things are looking up.
+Things are looking up."
 keywords:
   - logitech mx vertical
   - logitech mx master
   - couch to 5k
   - herman miller aeron
   - autonomous ergo chair 2
   - contract frontend developer
   - freelance web designer
-date: 2020-08-03T00:00:00+01:00
+date: 2020-08-03T00:00:00Z
 tags:
-- notes
   - monthly-notes
 ---
-July has been a bit slow going as I slowly get back into web development, now that the homeschooling has ended and I'm cooking a lot less as my wife has now finished work.
+July has been a bit slow going as I slowly get back into web development, now that the homeschooling has ended and I'm cooking a lot less as my wife has now finished work.{.lead}

 I'm still looking for my next contract, but I do have some potential freelance projects coming up shortly.
 Things are looking up.